 - Attach the next row, and nail down through the tongue at an angle of approximately 45 degrees from the face, again with nails placed every 8 to 12 inches.

-- Attach subsequent rows, and nail down in a similar fashion.
+- Attach subsequent rows, and nail down similarly.

-- Each time, check that you have set the nails correctly so that there are no visible cleats on the surface of the planks.
-Make sure the cleat heads are embedded sufficiently so you don’t get goosebumps upon sliding in the next plank.
+- Each time, check that you have set the nails correctly so that there are no visible cleats on the planks’ surface.
+Ensure the cleat heads are embedded sufficiently so you don’t get goosebumps upon sliding in the next plank.

 - Continue until you have covered the floor.

-- Inspect your work carefully, and when you are satisfied, you should remove the expansion spacers and install moldings to cover the expansion gap.
+- Scrutinize your work, and when you are satisfied, you should remove the expansion spacers and install moldings to cover the expansion gap.
 Then glue them in place.

 - Finally, thoroughly clean the floor, removing all debris.
 Now, sit back and admire your handiwork.